obieh/shell-scripting-mini-project/README.md

 * Run `./my_first_shell_script.sh` to run the script again.

-### List the directory to confirm if script was executed as desired
+### List the directory to confirm if script was executed as desired.

 ![](./img/ls-to-show-folders.png)